70+ Proven Fundraising Event Ideas for Nonprofits

 Fundraising Event Ideas From A to Z

-Low-cost with high ROI…easy to promote fundraising event idea…team crowdfunding fun for all ages.
-A 5K Run/Walk fundraising event can be all these things for your nonprofit organization.
-Not only can you raise funds for your cause by incorporating crowdfunding for nonprofits into your fundraising event, but through the sharing of your campaign by participants with their network of friends and family, you’ll also organically raise awareness for your org’s mission.
+Low-cost with high ROI, team crowdfunding fundraising event idea that’s fun for all ages… What could be better?
+A 5K run/walk fundraising event can be all these things for your nonprofit organization.
+Not only can you raise funds for your cause by incorporating crowdfunding for nonprofits into your fundraising event, but you’ll also organically raise awareness for your cause’s mission through participants’ sharing of your campaign with their network of friends and family.

 First choose the size and location of an event you can reasonably manage.
-Then save a date and set some realistic fundraising goals for your nonprofit.
-Themes add an extra element of fun…survival races and fun runs seem to attract more participants!
-Here’s what you need:
+Then set a date and some realistic fundraising goals for your nonprofit.
+Themes add an extra element of fun… survival races and fun runs seem to attract more participants!

-Communicate event information with everyone through pre-planned mobile messaging that includes event location and race route maps to make sure participants have everything they need to stay on-track.
-During the event, you can also send update texts so everyone from participants to supporters (even the cheerleaders on the sidelines) can keep track of the progress until everyone reaches the finish line.
+Communicate event information with everyone through pre-planned mobile messaging that includes event location and race route maps to make sure participants have everything they need to stay on-track during race day.
+During the event, you can also send update texts so everyone from participants to supporters (and even the cheerleaders on the sidelines) can keep track of the progress until everyone reaches the finish line.